polkadot-js/extension/README.md

 ![accounts page screenshot](docs/pjp/accountsPage.PNG)

-You can transfer funds with the extention, first add a recepient, you can choose recepient from you accounts list to transfer between your accounts:
+Transfering funds with the extention, first add a recepient, you can even choose recepient from you own accounts list to transfer between your accounts:

 ![add recepient page screenshot](docs/pjp/addRecepiet.PNG)

-Choose amount you want to transfer, extension shows appropriate alerts based on your selected amount. you can click on Safe Max to withdraw all from your account while still keep your account active.
+Choosing the amount you want to transfer, extension shows appropriate alerts based on your selected amount.
+Click on Safe Max to withdraw all from your account while still keep your account active.

 ![transfer funds page screenshot](docs/pjp/transferFunds.PNG)

-In transaction confirmation page, you can confirm the transaction to be send to the blockchain by entering your sending account password.
+In transaction confirmation page, confirm the transaction to broadcast it on the blockchain by entering your sending account password.

 ![confirm transaction page screenshot](docs/pjp/confirmTransaction.PNG)